-We’ll feature these holiday-themed works on An English Pastorale, Sunday at 9 am.
+We’ll hear both works on An English Pastorale, Sunday at 9 am.

 - Posted by Alan Brandt on January 9